Hedgehogo/aber.io/README.md

 ```

 ## Method call
 A method call is indicated by `.` followed by a function call.
-It captures the largest set of syntactic units in front of it.
+It captures the largest expression in front of it.

 Examples:
 ```